 - be living in or running a business from the property, or have done so for at least 6 months in the last 18 months if the property is currently empty

-- have bought or entered into a lease of the property before the initial preferred route of Phases 1 or 2a was announced - or show why they could not have known about it, for example if the searches relating to the purchase were undertaken before this date, but the purchase itself was completed afterwards
+- have bought or entered into a lease of the property before the initial preferred routes of Phases 1, 2a or 2b were announced - or show why they could not have known about it, for example if the searches relating to the purchase were undertaken before this date, but the purchase itself was completed afterwards

 Read the full guidance on eligibility.